hww/UnityTFSM/README.md

 ### Spawning

-Template - _class used for instantiating prefab process._ When new instance created the instance's _OnSpawned_ method invoked with message container witch refer to template.
+Template - _class is data container used for spawning new game objects._ When new object created the object 's _OnSpawned_ method will be invoked with message container (wich refers to template).

 There are two methods for used by spawning system _OnSpawned_ and _OnDespawned_.